 (FieldBuilder.java:2765.)

 The diagnostic is the entry point to the decision tree: pick whichever route fits the parent’s shape best.
 If the backing class already carries a typed TableRecord (or List<TableRecord>), expose it as a public accessor matching the child field’s name and inference takes over.
 If the parent only carries scalar FK columns, write a @sourceRow.
-If the parent is genuinely table-backed, switch from @record to @table and let the catalog drive the path.
+If the parent is genuinely table-backed, add @table so the type is table-bound and let the catalog drive the path.

 Picking a variant: a quick decision tree